Dates: 24 – 31 October, 2018

 I had a balcony, but it was too cold to sit outside.
 It was also cold in the room; there was no central air, just a small portable radiator.
 I dialed it way up and dragged it next to my bed so that I wouldn’t freeze while sleeping.

 After checking in, I walked around Queenstown a bit.
-It REALLY is a very small town; there’s not much sightseeing, just opportunities to do fun adventurous things like snowboarding and skydiving, which I’m too un-adventurous for.
+It REALLY is a very small town; there’s not much sightseeing, just opportunities to do fun adventurous things like snowboarding and skydiving, which I’m too much of a scaredy cat to do.
 I popped into a nearby Thai restaurant and ate a big dinner of peanut sauce-dipped chicken satay and pineapple fried rice, then left and walked around Lake Wakatipu.
 There was a garden here too, much smaller than the one in Christchurch but also cute.

 Day 4: To Milford Sound and back